paulschwarz/spring-dotenv/README.md

 [![GitHub](https://img.shields.io/github/license/paulschwarz/spring-dotenv?color=orange)](https://github.com/paulschwarz/spring-dotenv/blob/master/LICENSE)
 [![GitHub stars](https://img.shields.io/github/stars/paulschwarz/spring-dotenv?color=yellowgreen)](https://github.com/paulschwarz/spring-dotenv/stargazers)

-# Breaking changes in version 3

-- The `env.` prefix is no longer default.
-It is now expected that you provide no prefix in your configuration files.
-- By default the .env contents and the contents of the system enviroment are loaded into Java system properties.
-- The property source is loaded earlier into the Spring lifecycle allowing dotenv to be effective before the application context is ready.

-Provides a Spring [PropertySource](https://github.com/spring-projects/spring-framework/blob/v5.2.3.RELEASE/spring-core/src/main/java/org/springframework/core/env/PropertySource.java) that delegates to the excellent [dotenv-java](https://github.com/cdimascio/dotenv-java) library.
+Provides a Spring [PropertySource](https://github.com/spring-projects/spring-framework/blob/main/spring-core/src/main/java/org/springframework/core/env/PropertySource.java) that delegates to the excellent [dotenv-java](https://github.com/cdimascio/dotenv-java/blob/master/README.md) library.

 Storing [configuration in the environment](http://12factor.net/config) is one of the tenets of a [twelve-factor app](http://12factor.net).
 Anything that is likely to change between deployment environments – such as resource handles for databases or credentials for external services – should be extracted from the code into environment variables.